1990s in Hong Kong: Music

-Andy Lau started his career in 1981 by participating in the TVB’s artist training programme and published one of his most famous albums, “Would It Be Possible” that won him Top 10 Gold Song Award from RTHK in 1990.
+Andy Lau started his career in 1981 by participating in TVB’s artist training programme and published one of his most famous albums, “Would It Be Possible” that won him Top 10 Gold Song Award from RTHK in 1990.
 Since then, Andy Lau had set a Guinness World Records for winning the most awards with at least one RTHK award each year until 2007.
 Throughout his career, he has more than 60 albums published.

 Aaron Kwok had a similar beginning with Andy Lau with joining TVB as a dancer trainee in 1984.
 He was then becoming an actor in TVB and started to be famous after acting in the Taiwanese motorcycle TV series in 1990.
-He then published his first Mandapop album in Taiwan, "Loving You Endlessly" in the same year than had sales of more than 1 million copies around whole Asia.
-After his first album, he released 2 more Cantopop album which won him the Best New Artist Gold Award at the RTHK Top 10 Gold Songs Awards in 1991.
+He then published his first Mandapop album in Taiwan, "Loving You Endlessly" in the same year and had sales of more than 1 million copies around Asia.
+After his first album, he released two more Cantopop albums which won him the Best New Artist Gold Award at the RTHK Top 10 Gold Songs Awards in 1991.
 Unlike the other three of the Four Heavenly Kings, Aaron Kwok contributed much not only to Cantopop but also Mandapop.
 Some other significant achievements of Aaron Kwok were winning the Jade Solid Gold Best Singer Award in 1997 and the Gold Award for Best Male Singer at Commercial Radio Annual Awards Ceremony in 1998.

-Leon Lai started his singing career by winning the second runner-up in the New Talent Singing Awards in 1986 and being signed by the Polygram.
+Leon Lai started his singing career by winning the second runner-up in the New Talent Singing Awards in 1986 and being signed by Polygram.
 His first album was named after his name “Leon” and had successful sales.
-Another significant achievement was his 1993 album, “Summer Love” that won him the Most Popular Male Singer Award in the TVB’s Jade Solid Gold in 1993.
-He was also one of the biggest stars for the advertisement campaign held by the telecom giant, Hutchison Telecom.
+Another significant achievement was his 1993 album, “Summer Love” that won him the Most Popular Male Singer Award in the TVB's Jade Solid Gold in 1993.
+He was also one of the biggest stars for the advertisement campaign held by telecom giant Hutchison Telecom.
 Some other significant awards are the Bronze Awards for Best Male Singer at the Commercial Radio Annual Awards Ceremony from 1991 to 1994 and the Gold Award for Best Male Singer in 1996.